yun-liu/RCF/README.md

 We have released the code and data for plotting the edge PR curves of many existing edge detectors [here](https://github.com/yun-liu/plot-edge-pr-curves).

-### Introduction

-In this paper, we propose an accurate edge detector using richer convolutional features (RCF).
-Since objects in natural images possess various scales and aspect ratios, learning the rich hierarchical representations is very critical for edge detection.
-CNNs have been proved to be effective for this task.
-In addition, the convolutional features in CNNs gradually become coarser with the increase of the receptive fields.
-According to these observations, we attempt to adopt richer convolutional features in such a challenging vision task.
-The proposed network fully exploits multiscale and multilevel information of objects to perform the image-to-image prediction by combining all the meaningful convolutional features in a holistic manner.
-Using VGG16 network, we achieve state-of-the-art performance on several available datasets.
-When evaluating on the well-known BSDS500 benchmark, we achieve ODS F-measure of 0.811 while retaining a fast speed (8 FPS).
-Besides, our fast version of RCF achieves ODS F-measure of 0.806 with 30 FPS.

 ### Citations

 If you are using the code/model/data provided here in a publication, please consider citing: